freeCodeCamp/freeCodeCamp/guide/english/algorithms/graph-algorithms/breadth-first-search/index.md

 Breadth First Search is complete on a finite set of nodes and optimal if the cost of moving from one node to another is constant.

+### Sudo Code

+1. Initialize all vertices to mark as unvisited(ready state).

+2. Select an arbitrary vertex, add it to queue(wait state).

+3. Repeat step #4 through step #5 until queue is empty.

+4. Remove an element from queue.
+Process and mark it as visited(processed state).

+5. Enqueue all adjacent vertices of the processed vertex.
+Go to Step #3.

 ### C++ code for BFS implementation

 ```cpp